mikepan/GameEngineBook/text/04-Animation.md

 To hook up the control bones with the shape keys, you need to follow the steps.
 The final driver in the Graph Editor will look like Figure 4.51.

-\*\*\* Begin Numbered List

 1. Select the MeshMomo object.

 2. Select a shape key (for example, smile).

-3.Click with the right mouse button in the Influence value.
+3. Click with the right mouse button in the Influence value.

-4.Select Add Driver.
+4. Select Add Driver.

-5.Open the Graph Editor.
+5. Open the Graph Editor.

-6 .Switch the Edit mode from F-Curve Editor to Drivers.
+6. Switch the Edit mode from F-Curve Editor to Drivers.

-7.Inside the "Key" channel, select the curve to edit (for example, Value(smile)).
+7. Inside the "Key" channel, select the curve to edit (for example, Value(smile)).

-8.Open the Property panel (N).
+8. Open the Property panel (N).

-9.Change Type from Script Expression into Averaged Value.
+9. Change Type from Script Expression into Averaged Value.

-10.Delete the F-Curve modifier (created by default).
+10. Delete the F-Curve modifier (created by default).

-11.In the Object/Bone panel, set RigMomo and the bone to use as controller (for example, Mouth).
+11. In the Object/Bone panel, set RigMomo and the bone to use as controller (for example, Mouth).

-\*\*\* End Numbered List

 ![Shape key driver](../figures/Chapter4/Fig04-51.png)